Cairns Newborn Photographer | 8 Tips for Photographing Your Baby’s First Year

 Everyone knows the famous evolutionary depiction of ape to humankind.
 Well, how about a cute reinterpretation of this?
-You could photograph the evolution of your baby from immobile sleeper, to active crawler and then curious walker.
+You could photograph the evolution of your baby from an immobile sleeper to an active crawler and then a curious walker.

 This one is an idea for pregnancy!
 During pregnancy, we love taking photos to show the development of our gorgeous bumps, but it can be hard to tell how big the baby actually is.
 So, grab a piece of fruit that represents the size of the baby and take a creative photo of the fruit next to your bump.
 Here are some examples of fruit you can use:

 31 weeks: a coconut